Preparing For Online Courses

 One way to promote self-discipline is to organize your time using a calendar.
 Schedule an appointment time on your calendar to study for an exam, work on assignments, and complete assigned readings.
 Be sure to arrive to your appointment on time and stay for the full allotted time.
 Your appointment should take place in an area dedicated to your studies and free from distractions.

 Distance learners need to be self-motivated.
-Unlike traditional courses in which the students and instructor meet face-to-face, learning activities and communication in DL courses are remote.
+Unlike traditional courses in which the students and instructor meet face-to-face, learning activities and communication in distance learning courses are remote.
 This arrangement allows you the flexibility to work when it is most convenient for you.
 But this also means that you are responsible to remain motivated, engaged, and informed.

 Time management is a commitment; you must set aside a significant amount of time each week for class work.
 Distance learning classes require as much time and effort as traditional classroom courses, if not more.
 If your class is a 3-credit hour class you should schedule a minimum of nine hours each week to accomplish course work.
 The rule is 3 hours of work for each credit hour, per week.
 If your course is a hybrid course, then use the rule to determine how much time you should be spending on course work outside of class time based on the number of credit hours.